alaeri/bls/README.md

 Allow client to play one stream.
 >**Note**: One client can only play one stream now.
 >**Note**: If this stream name is not publishing, the player will never get stream data even if this stream publish later.
+So you can wait for publish soucre ready then call play method of player.

 - **trans_id** `[number]` must be same with trans id in play event
 - **stream_name** `[number]` indicates which stream is passed to client.
 The stream_name must be same with the publish one.
 But it is not necessary same with stream name in play event.